Phoebe Carlo: Biography

 Towards the end of the production Carroll considered Carlo was beginning "to play mechanically", and by the time of the 1888 revival he thought her "too old and too tall" to play Alice, with the role going to Isa Bowman.
-He wrote to Henry Savile Clarke that: 'Isa's "English" is better than Phoebe's.
-In one special and important point, the use of the "H", she is altogether better...
-Isa looks more of a lady than Phoebe.'
+He wrote to Henry Savile Clarke that: "Isa's 'English' is better than Phoebe's.
+In one special and important point, the use of the 'H', she is altogether better...
+Isa looks more of a lady than Phoebe."
 The difference in language and deportment was a matter of upbringing, Carlo being the daughter of a packer and porter while Bowman was the daughter of a Professor of Music (a music teacher) and had been educated at a convent and private schools.

 Carlo was one of the two Babes in the pantomime The Babes in the Wood produced at the Prince's Theatre, Manchester on 21 December 1889 with a cast that included Little Tich.

-Phoebe Carlo died in 1898 and was buried in Southwark on 25 July 1898.
+Phoebe Ellen Joel died in London in July 1941.